GiraldoYeison/GiraldoYeison/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+AWS SOlutions Architecte Certs
 - 🌱 I’m currently learning ...
+Python, Could Formation, Stack AI, HTML5.
+AWS IAM, EC2, ECS, EKS, ELB, S3 BUCKETS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...